WebOrigami/docs/src/content/language/templates.md

 Naming the parameter can help you document the template's expected input.
 This also allows you to define multiple parameters.

+### Template documents

+If a template is long and mostly text, it may be more convenient for you to define it as a [template document](templateDocuments.html).

 ## Reference local files

 You can reference local files in Origami expressions.
 Depending on the situation, you may not have to pass any arguments to the template — it may be able obtain whatever it needs from its file system context.